PrithivishS/PrithivishS/README.md

 -->
-Strace can show you that the linux loader i.e. ld.so memory maps the glibc for any running process into the processes address space to enable the direct calling.
+Strace can show you that the linux loader i.e. ld.so memory maps the glibc for any running process into the processes address space to enable the direct library calling.

+Strace depends upon debugfs
+- To verify look at the path /sys/kernel/debug/tracing
+-